Wondering which is best for you, collagen vs. bone broth? Want to know about the nutritional differences? I’ll dive into all of that below.

-When it comes to bone broth vs. collagen, there are some shocking differences no one is talking about.
+When it comes to bone broth and collagen, there are some shocking differences no one is talking about.

 Does bone broth have collagen?
 If bone broth has collagen, does that mean collagen has bone broth in it?

 Trust me, I understand your confusion.
 I’ve read all the articles trying to explain the differences and a lot of it is wrong.

 There are more differences than similarities between the two.